drawcall/lottie-node/README.md

 For the first time, designers can create **and ship** beautiful animations without an engineer painstakingly recreating it by hand.
 They say a picture is worth 1,000 words so here are 13,000:

+# documentation

-# View documentation, FAQ, help, examples, and more at [airbnb.io/lottie](http://airbnb.io/lottie/)
+View documentation, FAQ, help, examples, and more at [airbnb.io/lottie](http://airbnb.io/lottie/)

 ![Example4](gifs/Example4.gif)